The benefits of becoming a self-employed estate planner

 If you have any of the following skills (which we’re sure you do in abundance), then you’ll be able to work for yourself as an estate planner.

-• Strong work ethic – to be successful as a self-employed person you’ll need to work hard at it.
+- Strong work ethic – to be successfully self employed, you’ll need to work hard at it.
 Although CTT offers an outstanding support network, you’ll need to be able to motivate yourself to succeed and keep on going when things don’t go to plan.

 A lot of these are termed soft skills, or transferable skills.
 Next, we’ll discuss why these are so important.